Italy › Best Time to Visit

 Italy in September

-Venice International Film Festival – The world’s oldest film festival, in 2018, the 72nd Venice International Film festival will take place from September 2 to September 12 at Palazzo del Cinema.
-Countess big name stars can be seen gracing the red carpets and the gondolas.
+- Venice International Film Festival – The world’s oldest film festival takes place at Palazzo del Cinema.
+Countess big-name stars can be seen gracing the red carpets and the gondolas.

 Italy in October